rochoa85/dockECR/README.md

-# OCONDOR
+# dockECR

-**OCONDOR: Open CONsensus DOcking and Ranking protocol for virtual screening of small molecules**
+**dockECR: open consensus docking and ranking protocol for virtual screening of small molecules**

 **Authors:** Rodrigo Ochoa, Karen Palacio-Rodriguez, Natalia Adler, Camila M. Clemente and Pilar Cossio

 ### Purpose

-The goal of OCONDOR is to implement multiple docking programs to predict scores between a single target or multiple targets (merging and shrinking aproach) and a library of compounds.
+The goal of dockECR is to implement multiple docking programs to predict scores between a single target or multiple targets (merging and shrinking aproach) and a library of compounds.
 The molecules are ranked based on the ECR ranking metric using as input the scores obtained by each program.
 The protocol is open source and requires to install third-party docking software, as well as information of the targets and ligands structures in PDB format

 ### Third-party tools